dangoldin/FollowerFactory/README.md

 ### Troubleshooting
 If the chart fails to load, you may be getting an error along the lines of `Cross origin requests are only supported for protocol schemes: http, data, chrome, chrome-extension, https`.
 To fix this, either open `index.html` in firefox, or start chrome with `--allow-file-access-from-files`, or try some of the other suggestions listed [here](https://stackoverflow.com/questions/10752055/cross-origin-requests-are-only-supported-for-http-error-when-loading-a-local).

+Another way to avoid the Cross origin error is to run ```python -m SimpleHTTPServer``` and navigate to http://localhost:8000.